lukasnxyz/lox-lang/README.md

 ## lox
-going through building the lox language from crafting interpreters
+going through building the lox language from crafting interpreters in rust

 - context free grammer (CFG)
 - and we define a set of rules that our notation must follow in order be in the language